 Stage III: Along with patients who have progressed from stages I and II, patients with stage III osteoradionecrosis have serious and potentially grave prognostic findings such as pathologic fracture, percutaneous fistulae, and lytic lesions that extend to the inferior border of the mandible.
 For patients with stage III osteoradionecrosis, mandibular resection is planned as part of the surgical treatment.
 It is critical that all necrotic bone be debrided and removed in stage III patients.
 Stage III osteoradionecrosis patients receive 30 treatments preoperatively followed by ten hyperbaric oxygen treatments postoperatively (Davis, et al.).

-According to Head and Neck Cancer Alliance, there are several signs and symptoms that could indicate ORN.
-They include but may not be limited to:
+According to the Head and Neck Cancer Alliance, there are several signs and symptoms that could indicate ORN.
+They include, but may not be limited to:

 - A sore in the mouth or on the jaw